Max Scharping: Houston Texans

 Scharping was selected by the Houston Texans in the second round (55th overall) of the 2019 NFL draft.
 After starting the year as a backup, he was named the starting left guard in Week 3, and started the final 14 games.

 Scharping was placed on the reserve/COVID-19 list by the team on October 28, 2020, and activated on November 10.
 He finished the 2020 season appearing in 15 games and played on 49.57% of the Texans' offensive snaps.
-On December 27, 2020, Scharping recorded seven rushing yards after catching a lateral pass from Brandin Cooks to end the game with a loss to the Bengals.
+On December 27, Scharping recorded seven rushing yards after catching a lateral pass from Brandin Cooks to end the game with a loss to the Cincinnati Bengals.
 Scharping appeared in all 17 games of the 2021 season, in what would be his final season with the Texans.

 On August 30, 2022, Scharping was waived by the Texans.

 Cincinnati Bengals

 On August 31, 2022, Scharping was claimed off waivers by the Cincinnati Bengals.
 He would be named the starting right guard in the team's 2022 playoff games due to starter Alex Cappa suffering an ankle injury in their Week 18 game against the Baltimore Ravens.

 On March 20, 2023, Scharping re-signed with the Bengals.
-He played in just one game this season in Week 18's victory over the Cleveland Browns.
+He played in just one regular season game for Cincinnati in the team's Week 18 victory over the Cleveland Browns.

 Philadelphia Eagles

 On June 3, 2024, Scharping signed with the Philadelphia Eagles.
-He was released on August 26, 2024.
+He was released by the Eagles on August 26.

 Washington Commanders

-Scharping signed with the Washington Commanders practice squad on August 28, 2024.
+Scharping signed with the Washington Commanders' practice squad on August 28, 2024.